Any business interested in an integrated marketing campaign cannot afford to overlook text messages or SMS marketing.

 Many of us send and receive text messages daily.
 This fact alone is one of the main reasons why SMS marketing is a channel that smart marketers consider in their marketing mix to reach their target audience.

-Let us take a look at some staggering statistics on why business owners like you need to consider using text messages in your marketing if you have not been doing so.
+Let us take a look at some staggering statistics on why business owners like you need to consider using text messages.

 Have you have been using text messages?
 I hope that after reading these statistics, you will invest more resources into text messages.